 Call For Artists Application Questions [What To Include]

-When looking to promote your call for artists, it should include all relevant information needed for an artist to decide whether to apply for your opportunity as well as for you to make an informed selection.
+When looking to promote calls for artists, it should include all relevant information needed for an artist to decide whether to apply for your opportunity as well as for you to make an informed selection.
 The call for artists application is how artists send their information to you, whether it is for an exhibition, vendor event, competition, request for proposal, or grant.

 Applications should use webforms with the ability to upload images.
 Applications by email, mail, or in-person are difficult to track and often have inconsistent entries.
 Many types of webforms are free.
 There are several reasonably priced online juried application management services available.